 Rainforest Rescue’s Scientific Advisor and one of Australia’s most foremost rainforest experts

 We invite you to learn more about the restoration of Lot 46:

 ABC Far North special profile “Rainforest Rescue: Transforming a derelict farm into rainforest.”

 How an oil palm plantation owned by Christopher Skase was replanted by hand and transformed into a lush rainforest on the edge of the World Heritage-listed Daintree National Park.

 ABC Landline Special Report, Rainforest Rescue: Transforming a derelict farm into rainforest.

 This wonderful story features the restoration of Lot 46 – a project undertaken ten years ago that saw a derelict palm oil plantation restored into thriving rainforest.

 Joe’s restoration journal A restoration project from the heart, for the heart of the Daintree – “Each time I drove past the ‘for sale’ sign my heart filled with dread.
 My biggest concern was the possibility that private investors would buy and destroy the remaining rainforest on the property.”

-We are currently in the process of beginning the Nature Refuge Certification process to ensure that this impeccable example of ‘best practices rainforest restoration’ is protected forever and supports the flora & fauna of the Lower Daintree Rainforest.
+Nature Refuge Certification was achieved in March 2021 ensuring that this impeccable example of ‘best practices rainforest restoration’ is protected forever and supports the flora & fauna of the Lower Daintree Rainforest.